JeanChristopheMorinPerso/OpenTimelineIO/docs/tutorials/otio-filebundles.md

 ## Overview

-This document describes OpenTimelineIO's file bundle formats, otiod and otioz.
+This document describes OpenTimelineIO's file bundle formats, `.otiod` and `.otioz`.
 The intent is that they make it easier to package and send or archive OpenTimelineIO data and associated media.

 ## Source Timeline